LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 ________________________________________________________________________

+This directory contains *work-in-progress* test sets for Prolog Unicode support.
+Currently, two test sets are provided: `builtins` (for flags, built-in predicates, and stream properties) and `encodings` (for UTF-8, UTF-16, and UTF-32 encodings, with and without a BOM).
+The `encodings` test set is only enabled for backends supporting all the above encodings (currently, CxProlog and SICStus Prolog).

-This directory contains a work-in-progress set of unit tests for Prolog support for Unicode.
-The tests are based on the October 5, 2009 WG17 Core revision standardization proposal, which specifies the following minimal language features:
+The tests are based on the October 5, 2009 WG17 ISO Prolog Core revision standardization proposal, which specifies the following minimal language
+features:

 1. An `encoding` Prolog flag, allowing applications to query the default encoding for opening streams.
 When the Prolog systems supports multiple